mbyrskog/Tv-show-advisor/README.md

 # ENV VARIABLES AND API KEY

-If you want to run the project locally, visit https://www.themoviedb.org/ to generate a key.
-Then, make sure to store the API key in .env file locaded in the root of the project.
-The key should look like this "REACT_APP_API_KEY_PARAM = yourkey".
+1. Visit https://www.themoviedb.org/ to generate a key.

-### `npm start`
+2. Make sure to store the API key in .env file located in the root of the project.

-Runs the app in the development mode.\
+3. The key should look like this REACT_APP_API_KEY_PARAM="yourkey"

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+### `npm run start`